Usury Laws and Limits on Credit Card Interest Rates

 State Usury Laws

-The term "usury" dates back to the Roman Empire.
-It described everything from the blatant exploitation of borrowers to any cash loan that incurs interest.
+The term "usury" describes everything from the blatant exploitation of borrowers to any cash loan that incurs interest.
 Today, a "usury limit" is a statutory limit on how much interest a lender may charge.

-Most states have usury laws that set limits on interest rates for loans.
-But, these laws have been significantly weakened over the years by at least one U.S. Supreme Court decision, federal statute, and some state laws.
+Most states have usury laws that limit the amount of interest on loans.
+However, at least one U.S. Supreme Court decision, federal statute, and some state laws have significantly weakened these laws over the years.

 In the 1978 case, Marquette National Bank v.
 First of Omaha Service Corp., the Court unanimously held that nationally chartered banks may charge the highest rate allowed in the bank's home state.
 This is why many banks are in states like Delaware and South Dakota, which have very liberal or nonexistent usury laws.
 So, even if you live in a state with a very low usury limit, it typically has no bearing on the interest you pay on your credit card.